What Is a Tiny Home?

 • They are much more affordable than traditional housing in the increasingly expensive Irish property market.

-• A desire to be more environmentally friendly.
+• A desire to be more environmentally friendly and reduce your carbon footprint.

-• They are considered cheaper to run and give financial freedom.
+• They are considered cheaper to run — lower energy bills and reduced maintenance costs give financial freedom.

 Types of Tiny Homes

-Technically speaking, any home could be a tiny home, however, we list below the categories that most tiny homes generally fall into:
+Technically speaking, any home could be a tiny home, however, we list below the categories that most micro homes generally fall into:

-Charmingly titled after the iconic Lord of the Rings trilogy, these are tiny homes built to meld into their surroundings and look like part of the landscape.
-They can be built into a hill, have grass roofs, and normally feature round windows, extensive woodwork and natural wood sculptures.
+2. Hobbit homes.
+Charmingly titled after the iconic Lord of the Rings trilogy, these are tiny homes built to blend into their surroundings and look like part of the landscape.
+They can be built into a hill, have grass roofs, and normally feature round windows, extensive woodwork, and natural wood sculptures.

+3. Kit houses.
 These are homes that come in prefabricated sections that can quickly be put together.
 You will find good examples of kit homes on the Tipperary-based Tiny Homes Ireland design webpage.
-If you feel inspired by their models, you can then look at the Ikea tiny house section which gives decorating ideas for smaller dwellings like transformed shipping containers.

-Also known as gipsy tiny houses, these are beautiful wagon-style homes on wheels which normally feature curved roofs and are highly decorative.
+4. Vardo tiny houses.
+These are beautiful wagon-style homes on wheels which normally feature curved roofs and are highly decorative.

+5. Yurts.
 A traditional round portable tent, used for centuries by nomadic groups in the steppes of Central Asia.
-They have become popular in recent years due to their use in “glamping” resorts.
+They have become popular in recent years due to their use in glamping resorts.

-While you may be familiar with some of the types on the above list, there are a few exotic ones that could leave you scratching your head, such as:
+While you may be familiar with some of the types on the above list, there are a few more exotic ones, such as:

 • Bus conversions